ncoon/sturdy-robot/README.md

 	Run the following commands:

-	4 - Now you can run initial setup script!
-Simply change directories "cd sturdy-robot" (This will show no output)
+	4 - Simply change directories "cd sturdy-robot" (This will show no output)

 	5 - "chmod u+x initialsetup.sh" (No output when run correctly) to give execute permissions to the setup script.

 	6 - "mv initialsetup.sh .."
 (No output when run correctly, make sure to run it with the ..)

 	7 - "cd ..", and "./initialsetup.sh".
+(No output)

 	8 - After the script has run, go to the your home screen and select to add a widget.
 Choose the "termux" widget to autolaunch sturdy-robot from your home screen.

-	9 - In "termux" you can simply run "sturdyrobot" to execute the program, or "update" to download the newest version of "sturdy-robot".
+	9 - In "termux"(Open the app, not the widget) you can simply run "update" to download the newest version of "sturdy-robot".

 #Alternatively you may download the code and run it without termux by using another python interpreter.
 This code should be operating system agnostic.